-So yeah, I have been a geek from about the age of 12 or 13 (I'm 57 as i write this), but the word 'Geek' wsn't banded about so much, people like me were just called 'weird', I remember at that age that I made a buzzer with a couple of wires going down the sleeve of my school blazed, it kept the bullies away, it was so good that I was able to ditch the buzzer and just use a piece of wire sticking out, they were still afraid.
+So yeah, I have been a geek from about the age of 12 or 13 (I was born in 1955), but the word 'Geek' wsn't banded about so much, people like me were just called 'weird', I remember at that age that I made a buzzer with a couple of wires going down the sleeve of my school blazed, it kept the bullies away, it was so good that I was able to ditch the buzzer and just use a piece of wire sticking out, they were still afraid.

 A little later when just approaching my teens, I was interested in old radios and TV's, the type with valves, i would often be seen dragging one home after it being put out for the waste truck, once home I would plug it in and try it out, then if it didn't work it would be pulled apart so I had a collection of valves, on subsequent waste collections and trials of the radios, I would try changing some of the valves from a previous stripdown, often I would get them working.

 My first experience with driving was sitting on my Dad's lap steering the car along a large flat beach, later at the age of about 14 I used to go with my Dad during school holidays, I was able to drive the lorry (truck) down the long drive into the yard and to the fuel pumps at the end of the day, the lorry was a 30 foot flatbed.

 I also used to help with car maintenance, sometimes we changed the engine on some old cars, during my teens when i owned my own cars, I completely stripped my Triumph Herald down to the chassis and rebuilt it, all in a week.